Nursing Program for Adult Students

 - Simmons nursing students' pass rate on the (NCLEX) Registered Nurse exam is consistently above 90%.
 The national average for RN candidates is in the low 80% range.

 - Our ratio of clinical students to instructors is 6:1.

 - Simmons nursing faculty are all practicing nurses, thus assuring that students learn the most up-to-date science and techniques in patient care.

 We are looking for students who can succeed within our nursing program and contribute to the Simmons community.
-The committee reviews applications holistically, meaning that in addition to your academics, we consider other factors such as your personal statement, recommendations, experiences outside of the classroom, and interview.
+The committee reviews applications holistically, meaning that in addition to your academics, we consider other factors such as your personal statement, recommendations, experiences outside of the classroom, and demonstrated interest in Simmons.

 - SAT: Successful applicants typically have at least 1200 or higher on the Critical Reading and Math sections of the SAT.